Torsitano/firehol-scan/README.md

 - Move list config out of Lambda and into a config file
 - Modify retrieval method to get more up to date lists from the site, since there is a delay with GitHub
 - Convert to Rust for better speed
-- Add the ability to pass in additional lists as desired
+- Add the ability to pass in additional non-Firehol lists as desired
 - Convert the Flow Logs IaC to the L2 Construct when it supports Kinesis as a destination
 - Better severity handling for Findings
 - Add unit tests
+- Evaluate the Kinesis Transform option to expand CIDR ranges and remove duplicates/extra IPs